Jnoon36/physics/README.md

 # Computational Physics

 One of my areas of research is the intersection between theoretical physics and computational physics.
-More specifically, I like to look at problems in theoretical physics with no analytical solution (and often giant and messy equations) and use numerical methods to solve them.
+More specifically, I love to look at problems in theoretical physics with no analytical solution (often with giant, messy equations) and use numerical methods to solve them.

 I will frequently upload example problems from undergraduate courses like classical mechanics and quantum mechanics that